RobinLu1209/robinlu1209.github.io/README.md

 ![Urban Traffic Flow Forecasting based on Graph Neural Network](images/ag_gcn.png)

+## Project

+**DDE DataStore -- Deep-time Digital Earth (DDE) Program** The [Deep-time Digital Earth (DDE) Program](https://www.ddeworld.org/) is the first 'big science program' initiated by the International Union of Geological Sciences (IUGS) that will provide new opportunities and directions for the development of Earth Sciences.
+DDE DataStore is an important component of Deep-time Digital Earth (DDE) Program, aiming to discover and integrate global geological data.
+At present, DDE DataStore has obtained more than 1 million websites based on 15,000 keywords and found more than 10,000 geological data.[\[website\]](https://datastore.acemap.info/#/)

 ## Awards
 - **National Scholarship**(国家奖学金).
 2021
 - Outstanding Teaching Assistant Award, Center for Teaching and Learning Development of SJTU.
 2021